AdityaDeshmane/iOSPullToRefreshControl/README.md

 }
 </code></pre>

-  >// You will need to add your methods here 1. pulledToRefresh - called to get new data for table/collectionview 2.finishedUpdating - when new data received refresh table/collection view content and call this method
+  >// You will need to add your methods here
+  >1. pulledToRefresh - called to get new data for table/collectionview
+  >2. finishedUpdating - when new data received refresh table/collection view content and call this method

 ><pre><code> -(void)finishedUpdating//this method should be called when finished with table data updating